-Course Name Description Clock Hours Theory Detailed theoretical and practical instruction in all aspects of the students program as guided by the textbook and workbook.
+Course Name Objectives Clock Hours Theory Detailed theoretical and practical instruction in all aspects of the students program as guided by the textbook and workbook.
 Written testing and evaluation covered in the State Board Review Book.
 188 hours Sciences Advanced treatments and techniques including machines, electrical apparatus', microdermabrasion, chemical exfoliation, nutrition, aromatherapy and reflexology.
-240 hours Facial Treatments Basic facial treatments performed from skin analysis including cleansing, toning, massaging, towel steaming, applying masques and moisturizing are taught.
-Advanced facial treatments incorporate the use of additives and serums.
-86 hours Body Treatments Massage techniques and esthetic applications merge in spa therapies for the body.
-Body wraps for de-stressing, detoxification and weight re-distribution.
+Facial Treatments Basic facial treatments performed from skin analysis including cleansing, toning, massaging, towel steaming, applying masques and moisturizing are taught.
+Advanced facial treatments incorporate the use of machinery and chemical exfoliation.
+Body Treatments Massage techniques and esthetic applications merge in spa therapies for the body.
+Body wraps for de-stressing, detoxification and cellulite reduction.
 Body treatments include special procedures for the hands, feet and back.
-58 hours Lash Brow Dye The safe and specific instruction for permanently coloring eyelashes and eyebrows for enhancement.
+Lash Brow Dye The safe and specific instruction for permanently coloring eyelashes and eyebrows for enhancement.
 5 hours Make-up This segment teaches the theory of color in relation to skin tones and undertones.
 It teaches preparation and application of facial makeup.
-Special occasions, day and night time makeup application specific.
-68 hours Hair Removal This segment focuses on professional hair removal through waxing, tweezing and chemical depilatories.
+Special occasions, day and nighttime makeup application specific.
+68 hours Hair Removal This segment focuses on professional hair removal through waxing, tweezing, and sugaring.
 Areas of required removal are the eyebrow, lip, face, leg and bikini lines.
 65 hours Spa/Salon Management This segment includes teaching the requirements necessary to manage a clean and sanitary spa/salon.
-Subjects include: customer service, front desk and reception, managerial responsibilities, product control and disbursement.
+Subjects include customer service, front desk and reception, managerial responsibilities, product control and disbursement.
 A salon project designed to provide the student with a business plan after graduation is also required.
 40 hours Total 750 hours